-Call 9-1-1, or go to the nearest emergency department, or follow the emergency instructions provided by your doctor, mental health professional or care team.
+Call 9-1-1, go to the nearest emergency room, or follow the emergency instructions provided by your doctor, mental health professional, or care team.

 Talk to someone right away.

-Kids Help Phone is there even if you’re not in crisis.
-You can call or text for information on local services or if you just need someone to talk to.
+Crisis lines aren’t only for people in crisis.
+You can call for information on local services or if you just need someone to talk to.

 What to expect:

 Does BounceBack® cost anything?

 Nothing at all.
 The BounceBack® Telephone Coaching program and materials are free.
 We believe that BounceBack® provides core skills that all individuals should have access to.